-Students from across the United States and around the world are currently enrolled in undergraduate programs at OKWU.
+Students from across the United States and around the world are currently enrolled in undergraduate and graduate programs at OKWU. https://nces.ed.gov/ipeds/find-your-college

 Faculty

 OKWU's highly qualified full-time faculty are augmented by adjunct faculty who are specialists in their areas of instruction.